Mikaela/mikaela.github.io/n/essentialsoftware.md

   anyone using either grub or systemd-bootd has probably seen the menu entry.
 - efibootmgr: `efibootmgr —bootnext 0000 && reboot`
   ([said or implied here](https://infosec.exchange/@dodgybadger/113012265751917509))

+### Recovering selinux policy issues

+- The Fedora advice is `sudo fixfiles -B onboot`, but that didn't assist me.
+- Boot with flags `enforcing=0 autorelabel` to temporarily have permissive mode and automatic fixing.
+- What actually worked was booting with `enforcing=0` and `sudo restorecon -R /`